perspector/Pihole-404/README.md

 The installer script should fix this.
 #### _Note: The script will change settings in /etc/lighttpd/lighttpd.conf .
 Upon updating your Pi, you will need to run the installer script again.
 Also, this script sets blocking mode to IP blocking.
 If you want to change this, just edit /etc/pihole/pihole-FTL.conf and set blocking mode to something else (anything other than IP will disable the 404 page).
 This is explained in depth [here](https://docs.pi-hole.net/ftldns/blockingmode/)._

+## Uninstalling
+Sorry to see you go.
+If you want to uninstall the programs and restore changes made by the script, just use the following command:
+`sh uninstall.sh` please email me at [bennypythoncoder@gmail.com](mailto:bennypythoncoder@gmail.com) to tell me why you chose to uninstall the programs.

 ## Credits:
 * Everyone at [pi-hole](https://pi-hole.net) ([Github](https://github.com/pi-hole/pi-hole))
 * [This](https://www.reddit.com/r/pihole/comments/a9v7jj/how_to_install_a_custom_block_page_for_websites/) Reddit post which was incredibly useful